We have five factories and 19 years of experience in plant extracts

 Hesperidin's biochemical properties also involve its interactions with other compounds.
 For instance, it can enhance the bioavailability of other flavonoids and drugs by inhibiting their metabolism or facilitating their absorption in the gastrointestinal tract.

-In summary, the biochemical properties of Hesperidin encompass its antioxidant, anti-inflammatory, antimicrobial, and immune-modulating actions, as well as its effects on vascular health, digestive function, and interaction with other compounds.
-These properties underpin the numerous health benefits associated with Hesperidin and highlight its potential as a therapeutic agent in various medical applications.
+In summary, the biochemical properties of hesperidin encompass its antioxidant, anti-inflammatory, antimicrobial, and immune-modulating actions, as well as its effects on vascular health, digestive function, and interaction with other compounds.
+These properties underpin the numerous health benefits associated with hesperidin and highlight its potential as a therapeutic agent in various medical applications.

 4. Health Benefits of Hesperidin